Important Things to Remember

 - Except under certain circumstances, you cannot receive VA Educational Benefits with a Post-Baccalaureate student type.

-- Requirements that are already successfully satisfied, according to the program standards
+program.
+If a requirement is already satisfied, according to the program standards,

 - There is no break pay available between terms/semesters.
 Benefits for the courses only apply when classes are in session.
 Please be mindful when taking ½ session courses, eCore courses, or any other courses with different beginning and ending dates.

 - When VA Educational Benefits are exhausted during the semester, the amount of benefits may be affected.
 Please notify the VA Certifying Official when your benefits are exhausted.